bitburner-official/bitburner-src/markdown/bitburner.bitnodemultipliers.staneksgiftpowermultiplier.md

 ## BitNodeMultipliers.StaneksGiftPowerMultiplier property

-Influences the power of the gift
+Influences the power of the gift.

 **Signature:**